-Out-of-stock SKUs that are also generating support complaints — where lost availability is turning into lost goodwill.
+Out-of-stock SKUs that are also generating support complaints, where lost availability is turning into lost goodwill.

 At a glance

-Complaints on Out-of-Stock SKUs is a cross-channel revenue-at-risk metric that joins your Intercom conversations to your commerce catalogue’s inventory.
-It lists the SKUs that are currently out of stock and attracting refund, stock, or availability complaints — the items where a stockout has crossed over from a missed sale into an actively annoyed customer.
+Complaints on Out-of-Stock SKUs is a cross-platform revenue-at-risk metric that joins your Intercom conversations to your commerce catalogue’s inventory.
+It lists the SKUs that are currently out of stock and attracting refund, stock, or availability complaints, the items where a stockout has crossed over from a missed sale into an actively annoyed customer.
 For a sports retailer like Blitz, that is the popular boot in the wrong size, or the team kit that sold through before a fixture.
 The card only renders when an ecommerce-platform or marketplace sibling connector is connected, because the inventory side of the join lives there.

 Calculation